It’s safe to say that the majority of mothers have had fleeting thoughts as to whether they’re cut out for the parenting gig.

 A different motherhood experience

 Rhonda*, 44 and mother of an 11 year old, is one such mother. “”Most days I don’t feel like I’m parenting, but shifting gears; doing the bare minimum…so that I can say I’ve done my job,” she tells The Sydney Morning Herald.
 “Nothing could have prepared me for the reality of the constant demands, the damaged relationships or the loss of my freedom.”
-It’s an experience the Graphic Designer found shocking.
-Almost as shocking was the realisation that perhaps she’d made a terrible mistake in becoming a parent.
+It’s an experience the Graphic Designer found surprising.
+Almost as surprising was the realisation that perhaps she’d made a terrible mistake in becoming a parent.
 “Some women aren’t cut out for it,” she says.
 “The unfortunate thing is that sometimes there’s just no way of knowing which way you’ll swing until you come home with a baby.
 And then it’s all too late, you’re trapped.
 And that’s exactly how I feel most days – trapped.”

 It’s a sentiment shared by Corporate Lawyer and mother-of-two Leanne*.
 The ‘ultimate career woman’ found that motherhood brought her to her knees but not in the way she’d initially imagined.
 While the day-to-day aspects of parenting were tough, it was the loss of freedom and very real sense of regret that haunted Leanne.”
 Suddenly, here I was in this situation where I couldn’t run,” she says.
 “Instead of that grand rush of love everyone talks about, I became aware that I was no longer free, and that quite possibly I had ruined a life that had been pretty great.”